Poster Presentations - Designing Effective Posters: Home

 Poster Presentations - Designing Effective Posters

 The poster presentation is a dynamic communication tool evolving over the past four decades, as a means to accommodate the increasing number of researchers, especially graduate students, seeking a means for scholarly presentations of their research.
 Since then the poster session at many conferences is a major component of meetings of professional associations and societies in many disciplines used to highlight research results and discuss their significance in an informal and interactive setting.
-Often posters have their own special location and times for presentation; have their abtracts and presenter contact information list in program booklets or proceedings.
+Often posters have their own special location and times for presentation; have their abstracts and presenter contact information list in program booklets or proceedings.
 Recently, dynamic links to the poster itself are provided for full-poster online viewing.
 The poster presentation is a highly-used communication tool for students (undergraduate and graduate) to display and discuss their research experiences in class and laboratory settings.
-This guide provides a variety of resources assisting individuals or teams in designing an effective poster and presenting it in a professional, informal, and rewarding setting, whether it is an upper division undergraduate class or at a local, national or international meeting of a professional association or society. email@example.com
+This guide provides a variety of resources assisting individuals or teams in designing an effective poster and presenting it in a professional, informal, and rewarding setting, whether it is an upper-division undergraduate class or at a local, national or international meeting of a professional association or society. firstname.lastname@example.org

 Designing Effective Posters